 transmitter is changed back and forth.
 All the spectral lines shift

 slightly in various ways.
 Then the multi-peak receiver's

-resonance with the transmitted signal will be spoiled periodically, yet
+resonance with the transmitted signal will be greatly spoiled,

 3rd-party listeners won't detect any obvious change because the transmited

-signal still resembles pink noise.
-We can send a sort of "FM" frequency
+signal still resembles the same pink noise.
+We can send a sort of "FM"

 modulation to which a multi-peak receiver responds strongly, while a